-If your Sentinel card is lost or stolen tell your Primary Sponsor copyright Network Rall mediately so it can be cancelled and replaced.
-In certain qualifications suspended.
+If your Sentinel card is lost or stolen tell your Primary Sponsor immediately so it can be cancelled and replaced.
+In certain situations, your card can be withdrawn, or individual qualifications suspended.
 This might be because you have failed a drugs and alcohol test or your actions have contributed to an incident.
 This could also happen if you misuse your card - for example, by trying to use it as a credit card or travel pass.